 In March 2008, Ambatovy obtained senior debt project financing whereupon each shareholder concurrently provided the Ambatovy senior lenders with a financial guarantee in proportion to their respective ownership interests.
 Also, to support the portion of the financial guarantee issued by one of the shareholders who is also the project operator of Ambatovy ("Project Operator"), the remaining shareholders ("Other Shareholders"), including SNC-Lavalin, provided cross guarantees to the Ambatovy senior lenders.
-The financial guarantees and cross-guarantees will remain outstanding until certain legal, financial and operating conditions are satisfied upon completion of construction and commissioning ("Completion Date") of the project.
-The Other Shareholders also entered into a limited recourse subordinate loan agreement to finance a portion of the Project Operator's equity contribution in Ambatovy (the "Loan to Project Operator").
+The financial guarantees and cross-guarantees will remain outstanding until certain legal, financial and operating conditions are satisfied upon completion of construction and commissioning of the project.
+The Other Shareholders also entered into a limited recourse subordinate loan agreement to finance a portion of the Project Operator's equity contribution in Ambatovy.